keijiro/KlakNDI/README.md

 ![gif](https://i.imgur.com/I1ZMSY8.gif)

-**KlakNDI** is a Unity plugin that allows sending/receiving video frames between computers using [NDI].
+**KlakNDI** is a Unity plugin that allows sending/receiving video streams between several devices using [NDI]®.

 [NDI]® (Network Device Interface) is a standard developed by [NewTek], Inc that enables applications to deliver video streams via a local area network.
 Please